asdfdotdev/howtohardrefresh.com/README.md

 ## The Code

 Is available in its entirety [at our GitHub repository](https://github.com/asdfdotdev/How-To-Hard-Refresh).
 (This page is the ReadMe!)

 ## The Authors

-How to Hard Refresh is brought to you by your friends at [asdf.dev](https://asdf.dev), purveyors of fine open source projects for our friends.
+How to Hard Refresh is brought to you by your friends at [asdf.dev](https://asdf.dev), purveyors of fine open source projects.

+## The Disclaimer

+How to Hard Refresh is not affiliated in any way with Apple Inc., Microsoft Corporation, Opera Software AS, Google Inc., or Mozilla Foundation.
+All products, logos, brands, and other trademarks featured or referred to herein are the property of their respective owners.